How many calories to lose weight?

 Women (over 18 years)

-With a smaller body mass, lower levels of muscle and an average 6-11% higher body fat than men, women’s calorie needs are generally lower.
-However, their nutritional needs are also greater, especially for micronutrients such as iron and calcium.
+The daily calorie needs for women are generally lower than that of men.
+This is because they have a smaller body mass, lower levels of muscle and an average 6-11% higher body fat than men.
+That said, their nutritional needs are greater, especially for micronutrients such as iron and calcium.

-The age-old advice to ‘eat for two’ during pregnancy is sadly a myth, but there is an increased calorie need during the third trimester when an additional average of 200 kcal per day are necessary.
-(Actual calorie needs will depend on age, pre-pregnancy weight and activity levels.)
+The age-old advice to ‘eat for two’ during pregnancy is, unfortunately, a myth, but there is an increased calorie need during the third trimester when an additional average of 200 kcal per day are necessary.
+Although be aware that actual calorie needs will depend on age, pre-pregnancy weight and activity levels.

 Daily calorie requirements to maintain weight: